ivangfr/jenkins-dind-postman-newman/README.md

 ## Configuring Jenkins

-- In a terminal window, get the `Jenkins` installation password by running the following command
+- In a terminal, get the `Jenkins` installation password by running the following command
   ```
   docker logs jenkins
   ```